Open-Set Support Vector Machines: Experiments

 We performed a series of experiments simulating an open-set scenario in which 3, 6, 9, and 12 classes are available for training the classifiers.
 Remaining classes of each \gls{dataset} are unknown at training phase and only appear on testing stage.
-Since different \glspl{dataset} have a different number of known classes, the fraction of unknown classes, or the openness \citep[in the sense of][]{Scheirer2013}, varies per \gls{dataset}.
-For each \gls{dataset}, method, and number $n$ of \gls{acs}, we ran 10 experiments by choosing $n$ random classes for training, among the classes of the \gls{dataset}.
+Since different \glspl{dataset} have a different number of known classes, the fraction of unknown classes---or the openness~\citep{Scheirer2013}---varies per \gls{dataset}.
+For each \gls{dataset}, method, and number $n$ of \gls{acs}, we run 10 experiments by choosing $n$ random classes for training, among the classes of the \gls{dataset}.
 Selected sets of classes are used across each experiment with different classifiers.
-In addition, the same samples used for training one classifier $C_i$ is used when training another classifier $C_j$ (a similar setup is adopted for the testing and validation sets), which is referred to as a paired experiment.
+In addition, the same samples used for training one classifier $C_i$ is used when training another classifier $C_j$ (a similar setup is adopted for the testing and validation sets), which is referred to as a paired experiment.\footnote{ \citet{MendesJunior2019} present additional experiments with the \gls{ossvm} method we are proposing herein. }